-Hetty Green Known as both "The Witch of Wall Street" and "The Queen of Wall Street," Henrietta "Hetty" Howland Robinson Green (1834-1916) was the richest woman in the world her worth estimated at over \$100 million, the equivalent of about \$2.5 billion today, at her death in 1916.
+came to New Bedford, including John Jacobs, brother of writer Female Union Society, abolitionist Amelia Piper anti-slavery fairs in New Bedford on January Emma Louise Piper (1845-1915) was the first African American teacher in Cambridge, MD after the Civil War.
+Emma was one of 41 New Bedford men and women, both Black and White, who Peace, love, and understanding were hallmarks of Rachel Howland (1816-1902).
+Rachel negotiated peace in labor disputes, was a respected minister in the Society of Friends, the richest woman in the world, her worth estimated at over \$100 million, the equivalent of about \$2.5 billion today, at her death in 1916.
 As a model of groundbreaking financial intelligence and independence, she was called "Mrs. Hetty Green" while her husband was known as the husband of Hetty Green.
 Hetty was born at this location.

-Phebe Mendall

-Historic Home of Phebe Hart Mendall Wedding cakes became the specialty of baker Phebe Hart Mendall (1801-1887) who was widowed at age 35 when her husband Elihu Mendall was lost at sea.
+Phebe Mendall Location near Phebe Hart Mendall Home Wedding cakes became the specialty of baker Phebe Hart Mendall (1801-1887) who was widowed at age 35 when her husband Elihu Mendall was lost at sea.
 With two children to care for, Phebe applied herself to become the finest cook she could be.
-She ran a successful catering/baking service from her home
+She ran a successful catering/baking service from her home.